polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/setup.md

 setting up your computer for Substrate development can take a while.

 To optimize your time, we will have you start the setup process.
-In the next section, while things are compiling, we will then tell you more about Substrate and what we are building.
+In the next section, while things are compiling, you will learn more about Substrate and what we are building.

 ## Prerequisites